 Protecting your business on the open road.

-Trucking insurance provided by Barnard Donegan Insurance.
+Trucking and transportation industry provided by Barnard Donegan Insurance.

 Does your company make use of commercial trucks?
 If so, you may need to consider commercial trucking insurance, which covers more risks than your typical auto insurance would.

 Bigger risks require broader coverage.

 Compared with ordinary auto insurance, commercial trucking insurance needs to cover not just bigger risks, but a wider range of risks.
 The potential costs of damage to property and medical bills are higher simply because a truck can have a bigger impact in a collision.
 Meanwhile, you’ll also need to be covered for the potential loss of, or damage to, cargo.

 The type of trucking insurance you need can vary based on a number of factors.
 Private carriers who are hauling goods in their own truck or for an employer will need insurance designed for private trucking.
 Owner-operators will have different needs depending on whether they are operating under their own authority or under permanent lease to a motor carrier.

 Having the right insurance for the situation is essential.
 For example, an owner-operator under permanent lease to a motor carrier may have their primary liability insurance provided by the motor carrier.
 However, there are other coverages they’ll want to consider.
 Additionally, the type of truck, driver experience, and goods hauled can all affect coverage needs as well.